lucienimmink/why-lit-is--/content/index.md

 - Web platform APIs are low-level <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Add utility functions to wrap the APIs <!-- .element: class="fragment fade-in-then-semi-out" -->
-  - LIT Element & LIT HTML
+  - Lit Element & Lit HTML
-- Utility functions become a library (LIT)<!-- .element: class="fragment fade-in-then-semi-out" -->
+- Utility functions become a library (Lit)<!-- .element: class="fragment fade-in-then-semi-out" -->
 - That stays close to the web platform APIs <!-- .element: class="fragment fade-in-then-semi-out" -->
 - That evolves with the web platform <!-- .element: class="fragment fade-in-then-semi-out" -->

 ---

-## LIT
+## Lit

 --

-Take template literals for _rendering_ templates and combine them with web components for _lifecycle management_, _event handling_ and _encapsulation_ of style and function you get LIT.
+Take template literals for _rendering_ templates and combine them with web components for _lifecycle management_, _event handling_ and _encapsulation_ of style and function you get Lit.

 --